dimasfrmnsyh/kpii-test/README.md

 before you run this app make first things that you must do its type: npm i

-and rename file with name "RENAME THIS.MD" into .env

 for login :
 username : admin
 password: admin123